dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 variable `X`, it is statically decidable which of the first two clauses apply in the case that `v` is `null`.

-**In strong checking mode**: if `e` evaluates to a value `v` and `v` has runtime type `S`, an instance check `e is T` occurring in an **opted-in library** is evaluated as follows:
+**With sound null checking**: if `e` evaluates to a value `v` and `v` has runtime type `S`, an instance check `e is T` occurring in an **opted-in library** is evaluated as follows:
   - Return `NNBD_SUBTYPE(S, T)`

-Note that it is an error to run a program containing legacy libraries in strong checking mode.
+Note that it is an error to run a program containing legacy libraries with sound null checking.

-Note that given the definitions above, the result of an instance check may vary depending on whether it is run in strong or weak mode.
+Note that given the definitions above, the result of an instance check may vary depending on whether it is run with sound or unsound null checking.
 However, in the specific case that the value being checked is `null`, instance checks will always return the same result regardless of mode, and regardless of whether the check occurs in an opted in or opted out library.

 | T            | Any mode |
 | -------- | ------------- |